apache/trafficcontrol/docs/source/api/servers.rst

 :mgmtIpGateway:  An optional IPv4 address of a gateway used by some network interface on the server used for 'management'
 :mgmtIpNetmask:  An optional IPv4 subnet mask used by some network interface on the server used for 'management'
 :physLocationId: An integral, unique identifier for the physical location where the server resides
-:profileId:      An integral, unique identifier for the profile used by this server
+:profileId:      The :ref:`profile-id` the :term:`Profile` that shall be used by this server
 :revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
 :rack:           An optional string indicating "server rack" location
 :routerHostName: An optional string containing the human-readable name of the router responsible for reaching this server